Intergalactic (TV series): Production

 Iona Vrolyk serves as series executive producer.
 The first five episodes of the eight episode series were directed by Kieron Hawke, the following three by China Moo-Young.
+On 26 August 2021, Sky cancelled the show after one series.

+Broadcast

+The series premiered on 30 April 2021 on Sky One.

 International release

 In Australia, the series was released on 1 May 2021 on Stan.
 In United States, the series was released on 13 May 2021 on Peacock, and was later broadcast on Syfy debuting on 10 November 2021.
 In New Zealand, the series was released on 18 May 2021 on Sky's Sky Go and Neon streaming service.
 In Italy, the series was released on 31 May 2021 on Sky Atlantic and on Now streaming service.

 Reception

 Empire's Ian Freer awarded the series' two out of five stars.
 He complimented Intergalactics diverse female cast and ambitious story but criticised what he regarded as the "up on-the-nose writing, blunt performances and an overwhelming sense of déjà vu."
 He also described the series as derivative of older franchises including Star Wars, Firefly, Blake's 7, and Alien.

 NME Australia's Ralph Jones awarded Intergalactic two out of five stars, opining that the series' visuals and expensive computer generated imagery were offset by its poor dialogue and story.

 The Independents Sean O'Grady gave Intergalactic three out of five stars.
 While commending the series' straight-forward plot, he criticised its lack of "human emotions and motivations."

-Stuff's James Croot gave Intergalactic a mixed review, describing the space drama as a female-led, futuristic version Con Air.
+Stuffs James Croot gave Intergalactic a mixed review, describing the space drama as a female-led, futuristic version Con Air.
 While criticising the series' lack of novelty and what he regarded as its insufficient action scenes and special effects, Croot commended the series' makeup, costumes, and production design.
 He also praised the performance of cast members Savannah Steyn, Parminder Nagra, Eleanor Tomlinson, and Natasha O'Keeffe.

 Liam Maguren of the NZ entertainment news website Flicks gave Intergalactic a favourable review, praising its female ensemble cast for defying the film industry's stereotype of "strong female women" being heroic and faultless characters by featuring strong female characters with flaws.